botpress/readme/docs/STUDIO/interface/agents/knowledge-agent.md

 ## Chunks Count

-This is the number of <<glossary:chunks>> that Botpress will elect to send from the Knowledge Base to a model to generate an answer.
+This is the number of <Glossary>chunks</Glossary> that Botpress will elect to send from the Knowledge Base to a model to generate an answer.
 A larger number of chunks will send more information to the model, generally resulting in more accurate answers, with longer generation times and a higher token cost.

 ## Exposed Variables